mpielow1993/ruby--rails--projects--team_impact_repo/README.md

         i.
 When logged in as an admin, go to the 'Newswire' section of the sidebar, then click 'Public'. ii.
 Under the sidebar, there should be a section title 'Create a Post' containing a text area (marked 'Add Newswire Post'), an image/video upload icon. iii.
 Once these facilities are utilised as necessary to build your desired post, click the 'Post' button. iv.
-If the newswire post is created successfully, a notification will appear at the top of the screen.
+If the newswire post is created successfully, a green success notification will appear at the top of the screen saying 'Newswire post created'.

     b.
 Delete their own posts in the member newswire.

         i.
 When logged in as an admin, go to the 'Newswire' section of the sidebar, then click 'Public'. ii.
 For any post that the logged-in admin has created, there should be an attached 'Delete' button.
 Click on this button. iii.
-If deleted successfully, a notification will appear at the top of the screen.
+An alert confirmation will appear saying 'Are you sure you want to delete this newswire post?'.
+Click 'OK' to proceed. iii.
+If deleted successfully, a green success notification will appear at the top of the screen saying 'Newswire post successfully deleted'.

   3. Comments